uvarc/rc-website/content/form/containers.md

     </div>
   </div>
   </div>
-  <div style="font-size:90%;" class="alert alert-success"><b>Billing Tiers</b> are calculated by the average running containers in your account each month.
-Stopped containers do not incur charges, nor do any cluster or remote NFS mounts to <code>/project</code> storage.
+  <div style="font-size:90%;" class="alert alert-success"><b>Billing Tiers</b> are selected and paid for by the PI.
+Submit this form again if you wish to change your tier.
+Stopped containers do not incur charges, nor does local cluster storage or remote NFS mounts to <code>/project</code> storage.
 Project storage pricing can be found <a href="/userinfo/storage/" style="font-weight:bold;">here</a>.</div>
   <hr size=1 />

   <div class="row">